johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 --------

-### 5. General Evaluation
-To show that you have passed the assignment, you will have to demonstrate the following:

-* You possess the knowledge to plan and selected the appropriate reengineering patterns for your project activities.
-* You have made a selection of analysis techniques (e.g., code integration, mining software repositories, metrics and visualization as seen in the lab sessions, but others are allowed as well), and have applied these techniques in a sound, systematic manner.
-You have indicated clearly (using screenshots, results of the interpretation of the output of the techniques) how you have used the results of these analysis techniques.
-* You have performed the above activities (decomposed into (i) Design Recovery; (ii) Redesign; (iii) Management; and (iv) Refactoring) and discussed them in your project report.
-* The restructurings you have applied are behavior preserving:
-  * You can demonstrate the mapping between each of the classes from the original structure with the new structure.
-  * The compilation process succeeds flawlessly.
-  * The tests run without flaws and show increased testing coverage making it more reliable.
-* The introduction of the new design clearly indicates the project is ready to be released in a language of choice.
-You are not supposed to carry out the refactoring process completely.
-Select and execute a set of refactorings that sufficiently illustrate your proposed solution.
-* The report is written in a clear manner detailing all the steps and reasoning for the project.
-Remember that the report is the document that registers all your work.
-Thus, it is the most important artifact for the evaluation process.

-For a more precise on-point view of the evaluation criteria, please look over the check-list (for each report) on the course's main page.

-### 6. Report
-Aspects that we typically like to see addressed in the final report are:
-* **Context**: Briefly discuss the context in which you are running your project (do not just copy verbatim the text on 1.
-Contextualization).
-* **The Problem at Hand**: Clarify the problem at the base of the project, and indicate its intrinsic difficulties (again, do not just copy the assignment problem description, elaborate based on your chosen interpretation, goals, and scope).
-* **Reengineering Patterns**: You explicitly state the patterns (from the OORP book) that you selected and used throughout the project.
-* **Project management**: Demonstrate how you have organized the work, and how you are controlling it (instead of the work controlling you!)
-  * **Scope**: What are the boundaries of your project?
-What is not included in the project?
-  * **Risks**: Which risks were envisioned, and which have been mitigated?
-What is the priority of the risks that still need to be mitigated?
-E.g., which external dependencies might have an effect on your outcome?
-Which alternatives have you prepared in case this risk instantiates?
-* **Software reengineering**:
-  * **Tests**: How can you verify that you satisfy the requirements?
-Which testing strategy have you selected, and what are the arguments for this selection?
-How confident are you that your solution satisfies the requirements?
-  * **Quality assurance**: What are the non-functional requirements?
-E.g., how do you differentiate between a good and a bad solution?
-  * **Refactoring**: Which refactorings did you perform on the project?
-Why is it better now?
-  How does your refactoring help to support the new intended features?

-Those are aspects we like to see addressed/tackled/discussed/explained/presented in the Final Report.
-In the Intermediate Report, we expect less detail.
-However, groups that try to start addressing some of the above concerns most often have a better Intermediate Report.
-In the Pre-conditions Report, although not necessary, it might be better if your group starts to plan the scope and goals for the project.

-Please also keep in mind and check the Report Guidelines and the Evaluation Checklist on the main page.

-### 7. Final Remarks
+### **6. General Evaluation**

+To successfully complete the project, your report and implementation must demonstrate:

+* **Use of Reengineering Patterns**
+  - You can plan and select appropriate patterns from the OORP book to guide your activities.
+  - Your report explains which patterns were applied and why.

+* **Application of Analysis Techniques**
+  - You have applied one or more techniques from the lab sessions (e.g., code integration, mining software repositories, metrics & visualization, testing).
+  - Alternative techniques/tools are welcome, but you must justify their relevance.
+  - Evidence must be provided (e.g., screenshots, outputs, coverage reports, or metrics) along with your interpretation of the results.

+* **Execution of Project Activities**
+  - You have carried out the activities for each PR category (integration, testing, design recovery, redesign, refactoring/manual fixes).
+  - Your report explains the steps taken and the reasoning behind your decisions.

+* **Behavior-Preserving Restructuring**
+  - Refactorings and integrations do not break functionality.
+  - Demonstrate correctness by showing:
+    - The mapping between classes before and after changes.
+    - Successful compilation.
+    - Test results that pass consistently.
+    - Increased or maintained test coverage to support reliability.

+* **Design Justification**
+  - Your revised design clearly shows how the integrated patches fit into the system architecture.
+  - The design should improve or at least maintain code quality and system clarity.
+  - You are not required to perform every possible refactoring; instead, execute a representative set that illustrates your proposed solution.

+* **Quality of the Report**
+  - The report is clear, well-structured, and documents all steps of your work.
+  - Reasoning, evidence, and reflections must be included—not just raw results.
+  - Remember: the report is the primary artifact used for evaluation.

+For a detailed breakdown, consult the **evaluation checklist** available on the course main page.

+### **7. Report**

+This project is a **software reengineering process** applied to variant-aware patch integration.
+Your report should demonstrate how you applied reengineering concepts — analysis, design recovery, restructuring, and validation — in the context of the four PR categories.

+The following aspects must be addressed:

+* **Context**
+  - Briefly describe the context of your project: reengineering through patch integration across diverged variants (Apache Kafka → LinkedIn Kafka).
+  - Frame this as a reengineering challenge, not just a code merge.

+* **Problem at Hand**
+  - Clarify the reengineering problems encountered in PR integration (e.g., divergence, refactoring conflicts, missing tests).
+  - Discuss their intrinsic difficulties.

+* **Reengineering Patterns**
+  - Explicitly state the OORP patterns you selected and used.
+  - Explain how these patterns informed your analysis, design, integration, testing, and refactoring.

+* **Teamwork and Coordination**
+  - Describe how your team coordinated work across the four categories.
+  - Explain how responsibilities were managed, reviews conducted, and challenges addressed.
+  - Reflect on the effectiveness of your coordination strategy.

+* **Reengineering Patterns**
+  - You must show how OORP patterns guided your work.
+  - Do **not** list patterns in isolation; instead, introduce them in the context where they were applied:
+    - In **Design Recovery/Adaptation**: Which patterns helped you understand or adapt the architecture?
+    - In **Integration**: Which patterns helped you resolve conflicts or prioritize patches?
+    - In **Testing**: Which patterns informed how you verified correctness or extended the test suite?
+    - In **Refactoring**: Which patterns guided structural changes while preserving behavior?
+  - In your **reflection section**, briefly summarize which patterns were most useful across the categories and why.

+* **Reflection on Techniques**
+  - Discuss which analysis techniques from the labs (e.g., metrics, mining, visualization, integration tools, testing) were applied.
+  - Justify your choices and evaluate their benefits/drawbacks.
+  - Consider alternative techniques/tools where relevant.

+* **Conclusion**
+  - Summarize lessons learned about **software reengineering in the context of PR integration**.
+  - Highlight insights about design, testing, refactoring, and teamwork that extend beyond this specific case.

+**Note:** The **Intermediate Report** may cover partial progress with less detail.
+The **Final Report** should provide a full, polished account of your reengineering process.
+The **Pre-conditions Report** only ensures setup, but early planning on patterns and risks will strengthen your final outcome.

+Please also review the **Report Guidelines** and **Evaluation Checklist** on the course’s main page.

+### 8. Final Remarks
 If you have any questions about the project or the report, please contact me.